TobiasPSP/doneland_sources/Components/Power/Battery/Battery Testers/All-In-One Testers/Four-Bay Battery Tester/readme.md

 > [!TIP]
 > For a more efficient manual testing setup, first run a *DSG* mode test to discharge the battery to a specified stop voltage, then follow up with a *CHG* cycle.
 This way, the battery charges from a defined "empty" state without unnecessary wear.
 However, the built-in *AUTO* mode runs the opposite sequence, consuming an extra charge cycle.
 ### 1. Select Test Parameters

 Before testing, follow these steps to select the test mode and its parameters:

+1. **Channel:**
-1. **Channel:** Short-press the *right* button (marked `CHN`) to select the channel you want to use.
-The battery bays are marked `CHN1` to `CHN4`, and this also applies to the *screw terminals* on their back side.
-Make sure the correct channel number is shown in the top right corner of the display.
+   Short-press the *right* button (marked `CHN`) to select the channel you want to use.
+The battery bays are labeled `CHN1` to `CHN4`, which also corresponds to the *screw terminals* on the backside.
+Ensure that the correct channel number appears in the top-right corner of the display.

+2. **Stop Voltage:**
-1. **Stop Voltage:** Now set a safe stop voltage for your battery. **3.0V** is generally safe for *LiIon/LiPo* batteries.
+   Set a safe stop voltage for your battery. **3.0V** is generally safe for *LiIon/LiPo* batteries.
     1. Turn the device on by connecting it to power.
     2. Short-press the left button (`M`) until the **STOP** setting is highlighted in red.
     3. Short-press the second button (`S`) until the display shows the desired stop voltage.

+3. **Test Mode:**
-2. **Test Mode:** Select the test mode: *DSG*, *CHG*, or *AUTO*.
+   Select the test mode: *DSG*, *CHG*, or *AUTO*.
     1. Short-press the left button (`M`) until the **MODE** setting is highlighted in red.
     2. Short-press the left button (`S`) until the desired test mode is displayed.

+4. **Loops:**
-3. **Loops:** Set the **LOOP** option.
+   Set the **LOOP** option.
 Generally, set this to **1** for a single loop test.

 All settings are permanently stored and will stay active until manually updated.

+---

 ### 2. Connect Battery Under Test

-Once you have set the test paramaters, connect the battery **to the channel you have just configured**.
-All four channels can be configured independently, so it is important to connect the battery to the appropriate channel.
-Each battery bay is clearly marked as `CHN1` through `CHN4`, and the same applies to the *screw terminals* on their back side.
+Once you have set the test parameters, connect the battery **to the channel you have just configured**.
+All four channels can be configured independently, so ensure the correct battery is connected to the corresponding channel.
+The battery bays are clearly marked as `CHN1` through `CHN4`, which also applies to the *screw terminals* on the back side.

-Make sure that the battery voltage does not exceed **5V**, especially when testing power banks.
+Ensure the battery voltage does not exceed **5V**, especially when testing power banks.

 > [!IMPORTANT]
-> When inserting a *18650 cell* into the battery bay, be **extremely careful not to reverse polarity**, or else you **may destroy the device**.
-The polarity is printed into the battery bay: the positive pole is facing you when looking from the side with the push buttons.
+> When inserting a *18650 cell* into the battery bay, **be extremely careful not to reverse polarity**, as this **may destroy the device**.
+The polarity is marked inside the battery bay: the positive pole is facing you when looking from the side with the push buttons.

 These are your choices for connecting the battery under test:

 * **18650:** Insert an *18650* cell in the **right battery bay**, **or**
 * **Alternate Battery/Power Bank:** Attach wires to the screw terminal on the back of the appropriate **battery bay**, and attach a suitable connector or alternate battery bay.

+---

 ### 3. Start the Test